senorflor/aoc/1/rewrite/notes.md

 None of this matters with a file of 200 lines/numbers, of course, but what good is coding for fun without a few arbitrary constraints here and there?

+## Post-rewrite notes

+Works!
+And reads more clearly to my eye too, though that may be the bias of having two solutions under my belt now 😃.